-The enclosed Proxy is solicited on behalf of Arrowhead Research Corporation (the "Company" or "Arrowhead") for use at the Annual Meeting of Stockholders (the "Annual Meeting") to be held on Wednesday, June 16, 2010, at 10:00 a.m., local time, and at any adjournment(s) thereof, for the purposes set forth herein and in the accompanying Notice of Annual Meeting of Stockholders.
+The enclosed Proxy is solicited on behalf of Arrowhead Research Corporation (the "Company" or "Arrowhead") for use at the 2013 Annual Meeting of Stockholders (the "Annual Meeting") to be held on March 21, 2013 at 10:00 a.m., local time, and at any adjournment(s) thereof, for the purposes set forth herein and in the accompanying Notice of Annual Meeting of Stockholders (the "Notice").
 The Annual Meeting will be held at the Sheraton Pasadena, 303 E. Cordova Street, Pasadena, CA 91101.